Shanghai Travel Guide: Best 10 Places to Visit in 3 Days (2025 Itinerary)

 The ideal time to embark is at sunset when the city’s dazzling lights begin to illuminate the view.
 The cruise lasts about 45 minutes and offers unobstructed views of both riverbanks.

-After a long day of exploring, it’s the perfect way to wrap up your day before having dinner.
+After a long day of exploring, it’s the perfect way to wrap up before dinner.

-I experienced this for the first time in 2024, and it was indeed one of the most unforgettable moments I had in Shanghai.
+I experienced this for the first time in 2024, and it was indeed one of the most unforgettable moments of my time in Shanghai.

 The cruise allows you to fully appreciate the scenery without the crowds of the Bund.
 It’s one of those rare moments when you can pause, take in your surroundings, and realize how vibrant and alive Shanghai is—and you’re right in the heart of it all.